Udhruh

 Udhruh (اذرح; transliteration: Udhruḥ, Ancient Greek Adrou, Άδρου), also spelled Adhruh, is a town in southern Jordan, administratively part of the Ma'an Governorate.
 It is located 15 km east of Petra.
 It is the center of the Udhruh Subdistrict.
 In 2015, the town had a population of 1,700 and the subdistrict had a population of 8,374.

 Udhruh was inhabited by the Nabateans as early as the 1st century BCE and later became the site of a fortified Roman military camp used as the headquarters of Legio VI Ferrata.
 Udhruh continued to thrive and by the 6th century was one of the most prosperous towns in Palaestina Tertia.
 It submitted to the Islamic prophet Muhammad in 631.
-It later became the site of two decisive conferences in 658 and 661 that respectively arbitrated the end of the First Muslim Civil War and the onset Muawiyah I’s caliphate.
+It later became the site of two decisive conferences in 658 and 661 that respectively arbitrated the end of the First Muslim Civil War and the onset of Muawiyah I's reign, and thus of the Umayyad Caliphate.
 As late as the 9th century it was the regional center of the Sharat district.
 During the Ottoman era a fort was built in the town.
 Udhruh was abandoned during this era and the modern settlement was founded in the late 1930s.

 History

-Antiquity
+Although the area surrounding Udhruh today is barren, archaeologists surmise that the site sat on a lush oasis during the early centuries of its settlement.

+Nabateans and Romans

 According to archaeological finds, Udhruh was a Nabatean settlement from at least the early 1st century BCE.
 Settlement in Udhruh peaked under the Nabatean king Aretas IV who reigned in ca. 9 BCE–40 CE.
 Thus, Udhruh developed concurrently with the Nabatean capital Petra.

 Udhruh was the site of a Roman fort, which was likely built following the Roman annexation of the Nabatean Kingdom, clients of the Romans, in 106 CE.
 The fort may have been a continuation of a Nabatean military structure.
 In the late 3rd or early 4th century, the Legio VI Ferrata was headquartered at Udhruh.
 By then, the fort had long been looted and neglected and it was rebuilt in 303 or 304.
-By then the Romans (and later the Greek-Byzantines) referred to the settlement in the Notitia Dignitatum as “Augustopolis” (Αυγουστόπολις).
+By then the Romans (and later the Greek-Byzantines) referred to the settlement in the Notitia Dignitatum as " Augustopolis" (Αυγουστόπολις).